 My year-long journey through The MANual, an NIV Bible for Men, brings us to the short book of Philemon, the eighteenth book of the Christian New Testament.
+It’s a good example of a very private, personal letter and how to handle a disagreement with a friend.

 You may remember from my previous post on the lessons from Paul’s Letter to the Colossians, the Apostle Paul wrote four “prison letters” (Ephesians, Colossians, Philippians, and Philemon) while he was under house arrest in Rome from approximately A.D.
 60–62.
-His letter to Philemon became a very private, personal one to a friend.

 Who Was Philemon?